carltheperson/advanced-js-objects/chapters/chapter-5.md

 ## The Prototype chain

-All objects, expect for a few exotic ones, have an internal property called [[Prototype]].
+All objects have an internal property called [[Prototype]].
 The value of this property is either `null` or a reference to another object.
-The value of this property is refereed to as the *prototype* of the object.
+The value of this internal property is refereed to as the *prototype* of the object.
 You can’t directly access it but you can retrieve it using `Object.getPrototypeOf` or `Reflect.getPrototypeOf`.

 ```js
 const obj = {}